 “How can you live in a cramped 20-square-meter hole?
 Can you breathe in there?”

-These are the questions that most studio type or 20 sqm condo owners and renters usually get.
+These are the questions owners of studio-type condos in the Philippines usually get.
 And it can be frustrating.
 Sometimes, it seems like a colossal waste of time to make people understand that vertical living doesn’t mean being trapped in a tiny hole.
 It doesn’t mean being trapped at all.
 Space, for the highly-creative and ingenious homeowners, is never really an issue once you know how to do a condo layout.

 However big or small the space, you can control it with a simple condo layout design.
 Designing a studio-type condo unit may have its unique challenges, but so does designing for a three-bedroom penthouse unit.
 Size, in this case shouldn’t matter.
 While it may seem simpler to redesign the entire condo, there are adjustments you can make to solve the space issue.
 Creativity, knowing what you want and need, and knowing how to do a condo layout matters.

 If you are looking for a studio-type condo design that works for you and your lifestyle, keep on reading.
 No, you are not limited to a small bed, a small table, and probably a floor lamp in a corner.
 Your place can be as cozy as you want it to be.
 Here are efficient ways to arrange furniture and ways to make the most of studio-type condo spaces.